Related SLU Organization

 Like us on FACEBOOK and join us on SLU GROUPS!

-Madrid Women's Studies
+Madrid Women's and Gender Studies

 Established in 1973 as The President's Advisory Commission on the Status of Women, its initial primary focus was affirmative action and equal opportunity.
 To meet the changing needs of University women, the Commission was restructured twice before its present bylaws were adopted in 1986.